GonczarM/Legend-of-Link/README.md

 ### MVP

 1. User spawns in middle of map
-2. User can move, with specific keyboard keys, around the designated area of the map
+2. User can move, with specific keyboard keys WASD, around the designated area of the map
 3. Enemies spawn in specific locations and move in a square around map
 4. If User collides with an enemy, user dies and game ends
-5. User attacks enemies with sword by hitting a specific key
+5. User attacks enemies with sword by hitting spacebar
-6. an attack extends users hitbox in direction user faces
+6. an attack extends sword in direction user moves
-7. if enemy is in the extended hitbox of users attack, enemy is destroyed
+7. if enemy is in the sword, enemy is destroyed
 8. If user destroyes all enemies on screen user wins
+9. sound for music, and different animation

 ### Extras